ceyhunkerti/oracle_extract/README.md

 # Fast Oracle to CSV Extraction Utility

 - Extracts data from an oracle query and outputs to csv.
+- ~3.7x faster than a plugin based JDBC implementation. (with same parameters.)

 ## Usage